To,

 CONSOLIDATED FINANCIAL STATEMENTS

-As on 31s1 March, 2024 the company have one associate M/s
+As on 31st March, 2025 the company have one associate M/s

-Abhishek Steel Industries Limited, and do not have any subsidiary and Joint Venture
+and do not have any subsidiary and Joint Venture Companies.
+During the year under review,

-Companies.
-During the year under review, no other Company became or ceased to become
+no other Company became or ceased to become Subsidiary, Joint Venture or Associate

-Subsidiary, Joint Venture or Associate Company.
-As per Regulation 33 of the Securities and
+Company.
+As per Regulation 33 of the Securities and Exchange Board Regulations, 2015

-Regulations'1) and Section 129(3) of the Companies Act, 2013 read with the
+the Companies Act, 2013 read with the Rules issued thereunder, the Consolidated Financial

-Financial Year 2023-24 have been prepared in compliance with applicable accounting
+Statements of the Company for the Financial Year 2024-25 have been prepared in compliance

-standards and on the basis of audited financial statement of the Company, its associate
+with applicable accounting standards and on the basis of audited financial statement of

-Company, as approved by the respective Board of Directors.
+the Company, its associate Company, as approved by the respective Board of Directors.

 The Consolidated Financial Statements together with the Auditors'